DerPhantomCoder/remailer/README.md

 Sendmail uses a wrapper called `smrsh` to deliver mail to programs.

-smrsh uses a explicit permissions model to allow programs to be executed, therefore you must create symlinks to `python3` and the `remailer.py` script in the `/etc/smrsh` directory.
+smrsh uses an explicit permissions model to allow programs to be executed, therefore you must create symlinks to `python3` and the `remailer.py` script in the `/etc/smrsh` directory.